Talent-Catalog/talentcatalog/README.md

     - Intellij will load the JDK through the .sdkmanrc file.
     - Update the Project SDK:
-        - Go to File / Project Structure / Project and set the SDK to corretto-21
+        - Go to File / Project Structure / Project and set the SDK to your chosen JDK.
+        - On the same page, ensure the language level matches your chosen SDK version.
     - IntelliJ Settings:
         - Go to IntelliJ / Settings / Build,Execution,Deployment / Compiler / Java Compiler
             - Add `-parameters` to the`Additional command line parameters` textbox.
-            - Set the `Project bytecode version` to **20**.
+            - Set the `Project bytecode version` to match the JDK chosen (e.g. **17**).
         - Go to IntelliJ / Settings / Build,Execution,Deployment / Build Tools / Gradle
             - Set the **GradleJVM** from the drop list to use the Project SDK.